aurko96/Checkers-Game/README.md

 For capturing enemy piece we need to give two space diagonal movement coordinates (like : from: 3b, to: 5d).
 Here enemy piece is at 4c

 Each player gets 30 seconds time to make his move.
+If a player fails to give a move then a random valid move will be given automatically after 30 seconds.

 Use escape button to accesss in game menu.